How to Find a Trusty Car Mechanic

 Finding that Trusty Handy Car Mechanic

-Having your own vehicle can be a both a blessing and a cure especially if you drive a second-hand car without any knowledge of the car’s previous owner and its history.
+Having your own vehicle can be both a blessing and a cure especially if you drive a second-hand car without any knowledge of the car’s previous owner and its history.
 Having a car would be a refuge from the elements and a hauler for the many things and people we can bring with us.
-It is a curse when we have no knowledge on how to fix its many possible problems and symptoms.
+It is a curse when we have no knowledge of how to fix its many possible problems and symptoms.
 However, the magnitude of the curse increases when we are at the mercy of car mechanics we cannot and do not trust.
 For this purpose, this short paper is written to guide you in finding and knowing if your car mechanic is someone you can trust.

 A Systematic Guide to Knowing the “Who?”

 I first got my motorized vehicle back in 2004.
 It was a beatdown 1998 Yamaha BWS 2-stroke scooter with fatty tires.
 Having no knowledge about cars or motorcycles, and a gas-guzzling 2-wheeler, I had to constantly find someone I can trust who will not cheat me for both labor and parts.
-I tried using the scooter for less than a year, but because it dawned in me that instead of saving more from daily commute by having my own scooter, the constant repairs and buying of parts had me thinking of getting a better one.
-So, after getting soaked in the rain and finding no one to help me fix my Yamaha one bitter cold rainy night, I decided to get me a cheap Chinese Asiastar 4-stroke 100cc scooter.
+I tried using the scooter for less than a year, but it dawned on me that instead of saving more from my daily commute by having my own scooter, the constant repairs and buying of parts had me thinking of getting a better one.
+So, after getting soaked in the rain and finding no one to help me fix my Yamaha one bitter cold rainy night, I decided to get myself a cheap Chinese Asiastar 4-stroke 100cc scooter.
 My worries soon left me and for a time it was heaven: I just ‘gas-and-go’ with the occasional change oil and tire check, the maintenance was really next-to-nothing equal to the price of a movie ticket for six months of daily use.
 Why did I get a brand-new bike?
 One trusty bike mechanic told me so.
 From then on, I would often visit him and seek his advice.
 He would often check my bike for free and at times send me text messages saying that he has something that might interest me for my bike.
-This is the beginning of how I learned to know the good mechanics from the rotten eggs.
+This is the beginning of how I learned to know the good mechanics of rotten eggs.

 My First Car: Another Challenge

 After saving some money and borrowing from my eldest sister, I decided to buy a second-hand car.
 I drove it to the shop of my mechanic friend Tasyo, but his immediate reaction threw what he would have to tell me later.
 He was candid and honest but sincere.
 He told me that I would be having many problems with the car considering that it seems that it was used as a race car (something which the previous owner did not tell me since I know nothing about cars).
-He explained everything why it was a race car and told me that someone with his own shop should maintain the car instead of someone like me or else I will be draining all my money trying to make it world well.
+He explained everything about why it was a race car and told me that someone with his own shop should maintain the car instead of someone like me or else I will be draining all my money trying to make it world well.
 He said the car was meant for the freeway and not for the congested city roads here in Angeles City.
-I left with a heavy heart knowing that my car would be a burden than a blessing while thinking how much money per month should I be saving to prepare for my payment of my sister’s loan and for maintenance.
-One day, I had minor problem as the engine started making rumbling noises.
-I called in Tasyo but his number was no longer active; later I found out that he left for the Middle East to help support his growing family.
+I left with a heavy heart knowing that my car would be a burden than a blessing while thinking about how much money per month should I be saving to prepare for my payment of my sister’s loan and for maintenance.
+One day, I had a minor problem as the engine started making rumbling noises.
+I called Tasyo but his number was no longer active; later I found out that he left for the Middle East to help support his growing family.
 And so, my hunt for a proper car mechanic began.

 STEP ONE: Check Elsewhere Then Have Your Car Checked

-I have tried going around repair shops asking the mechanic to estimate the price of labor, length or speed of repair, prices and availability of parts, and guarantee.
+I have tried going around repair shops asking the mechanic to estimate the price of labor, length or speed of repair, prices, availability of parts, and guarantee.
 Make sure to go to at least 3 different shops that are not-so-near and compare their answers.
 Get the mean or average and use that as a basis.